Jon Theodore: Biography

 Theodore was The Mars Volta's drummer from 2001 to 2006.
 On July 30, 2006, it was announced that Jon Theodore would be permanently replaced.
-He was quoted in Modern Drummer: "It was long overdue and unquestionably the best thing for everyone involved.
-We had a great run of things, made some decent records, blew it up for a minute, and had some really great times.
-But the life ran out of it.
-I'm currently working on some pretty sweet tunes for a new project.
-The details will follow once it takes shape."
 In 2012, Mars Volta bassist Juan Alderete stated, "I love Jon, and I do keep in touch with him.
 Jon was unhappy and when someone is unhappy, someone has to pull the trigger; and it's Omar's band so he did just that. [...]
 They had to let him go because he wasn't into it as much as they wanted him to be."

-Theodore has also completed a collaboration with Zack de la Rocha of Rage Against the Machine entitled One Day as a Lion.
+In a 2014 interview with comedian Dean Delray, Theodore stressed that his experience with The Mars Volta remains important to him:I don’t regret it because it was an amazing experience, and the time we spent together was amazing, and the experiences we went through together were great, and the music that we made was great, to me.
+And now it’s been so long that I can only remember the awesome shit.Theodore collaborated with Zack de la Rocha of Rage Against the Machine entitled One Day as a Lion.
 Their first EP was released on July 22, 2008.
 In January 2012, he joined Giraffe Tongue Orchestra, replacing fellow former Mars Volta drummer Thomas Pridgen.
 He recently played as Dam Funk's touring drummer during his Fall 2012 US Tour.
+From 2015-2017, Theodore rejoined his former bandmate Omar Rodríguez-López and contributed three of his solo albums.

 A press release from the band Queens of the Stone Age revealed that Theodore would contribute drums on their upcoming album ...Like Clockwork.
 He played on the title track on the album, which was the first Queens album to reach number one on the Billboard 200.
 It also reached number two on the UK Albums Chart and was nominated for three Grammy Awards, including Best Rock Album.
 Following the release of the album in 2013, he became the permanent drummer of Queens of the Stone Age.